50,000 signatures reached

 How it will be delivered

-We will deliver the signatures to the government during Plastic-free July.
+We will deliver the signatures to the government to feed into their consultation process.

 This petition is supported by Greenpeace UK.